venkat299/loss-landscape-project/final_report.md

 - modest but systematic differences across depth, width, activation, and optimizer choices.

 Our results align with these expectations:
-- Deep and moderately wide networks (e.g. 4×100, 2×100) do slightly better on average than very narrow or very wide ones, consistent with the idea that sufficient—but not excessive—capacity smooths the landscape and enlarges connected low-loss basins.
+- Deep and moderately wide networks (e.g. 4x100, 2x100) do slightly better on average than very narrow or very wide ones, consistent with the idea that sufficient - but not excessive - capacity smooths the landscape and enlarges connected low-loss basins.
 - ReLU/GELU activations outperform Tanh, matching standard discussions that saturating activations can make optimization harder and lead to sharper, narrower valleys.
 - Unlike some large-scale results where SGD can generalize better than Adam, on this small moons problem Adam dominates.
 This is still compatible with prior work: it stresses that optimizer comparisons are highly regime-dependent, and that adaptive methods can excel when the task is simple and regularization is implicit in the architecture and data.